-As a creative wedding photographer I’m in the constant pursuit of creating emotive imagary, being my genuine self, and capturing the my clients naturally.
-I remember the first time meeting Emily and Dan, having been recommened to them by the lovely Jessica (another bride to be), and I must admit that when I met them I fell in love with them a little.
+As a creative wedding photographer I’m in the constant pursuit of creating emotive imagery, being my genuine self, and capturing the my clients naturally.
+I remember the first time meeting Emily and Dan, having been recommended to them by the lovely Jessica (another bride to be), and I must admit that when I met them I fell in love with them a little.
 How could I not?
 They are so easy-going and relaxed, and they both have such an appreciation for photography.
 When they told me that they loved my creative shots, I knew that I wanted to do something a bit special for their engagement shoot.

 When messaging each other I asked them to think about potential locations for photos and when they suggested the beautiful Peak District, I was so excited!